henryw374/cljc.java-time/README.md

 This library also works on [babashka](https://github.com/borkdude/babashka/)

+The new platform Date-Time lib being built for Javascript is being considered for adoption. see [wiki](https://github.com/henryw374/cljc.java-time/wiki)

 ## Related Libraries

 [tick](https://clojars.org/tick) is a higher level date-time library that uses this one.
 Even if you're using cljc.java-time directly,